 The Appellate Section oversees all Criminal Division appearances before the Ninth Circuit Court of Appeals, ensuring the quality of all written filings and oral arguments.
 The Appellate Section also litigates before the District Court by identifying breaking legal issues, coordinating legal strategy, and participating directly in selected cases.

-The Asset Forfeiture Unit is responsible for civil and criminal forfeiture of the assets used in, generated by, or facilitating criminal activity.
-Asset Forfeiture Unit attorneys institute civil actions to obtain forfeiture of those assets and assist other federal prosecutors in obtaining forfeiture as part of criminal enforcement actions.
+The Asset Forfeiture Section is responsible for the seizure and forfeiture of assets used in or generated by criminal activity.
+Asset Forfeiture Section AUSAs institute civil forfeiture actions and assist AUSAs in other sections in including forfeiture allegations in their criminal actions.

-The Civil Division consists of the General Defensive Litigation, Affirmative Civil Enforcement (ACE), and Financial Litigation (FLU) teams.
+The Civil Division handles three main types of cases: Defensive Litigation, Affirmative Civil Enforcement (ACE), and Financial Litigation.
+Typically, Civil AUSAs are assigned primarily to one case category, but often handle a mixed caseload including cases from two or more categories.
 Civil AUSAs are assigned to the San Jose Branch Office as well as the San Francisco Office.

-The majority of the Civil Division's AUSAs are assigned to the general defensive litigation team.
-This team principally defends the United States and its agencies in a variety of civil actions, including cases involving federal employment, personal injury, immigration, constitutional law, challenges to agency actions and civil rights.
+The Civil Division defends the United States and its agencies in a variety of civil actions, including cases involving federal employment, torts, immigration, constitutional law, challenges to agency actions and civil rights.

 Affirmative Civil Enforcement

-The primary function of the FLU is to litigate and enforce the collection of criminal and civil debts owed to the United States, including judgments, fines, restitution and penalties.
+The Financial Litigation Unit (FLU) litigates and enforces the collection of criminal and civil debts owed to the United States and crime victims, including judgments, fines, restitution and penalties.